 Any excess of tax income over outgo is recorded as an asset reserve of the Social Security trust funds.
-These trust fund asset reserves are held in special U.S. Treasury securities that totaled \$2.9 trillion at the end of 2017 and represent the government's commitment to repay the borrowed funds whenever Social Security needs the money.
-For the first time since 1982, trust fund asset reserves are expected to decrease during the next year.
-Trust assets are projected to decrease by \$1.7 billion during 2018 (total income including earnings on trust fund assets is projected to be less than benefit payments during 2018) and then are projected to continue to decline throughout the remainder of the short-range estimate period and beyond.
+These trust fund asset reserves are held in special U.S. Treasury securities that totaled \$2.9 trillion at the end of 2018 and represent the government's commitment to repay the borrowed funds whenever Social Security needs the money.
+Disregarding interest earnings on trust fund reserves, income has been less than costs beginning in 2010.
+From 2010 to date, reserves have been used each year, but the amount used has been less than the interest earnings on the trust fund for that year.
+As a result, the fund balance has continued to increase.

+Trust assets are projected to increase by \$1 billion during 2019 (total income including earnings on trust fund assets is projected to be greater than benefit payments during 2019) and then are projected to decrease beginning in 2020 and to continue to decline throughout the remainder of the short-range estimate period and beyond.